Mathews-Velez/Dnd_character_generator/README.md

-# Dungeons and Dragons character generator
-#this is an early build/ alpha
+This is an early build that I am currently modifying constantly.